Rahitya21/PROJECTS_RAHITYA/README.md

 Yearly Data: Collection of data from 1985 to 2016

-Demographics: The Dataset consists of information of age, gender and generation for the entire volume of data.
+Demographics: The Dataset consists of information on age, gender, and generation for the entire volume of data.

 Geographical Scope: Data is available across various countries and regions.

 # Methodology:
 DATA CLEANING

-Data cleaning and transformation was performed in the initaial stage of the project.
-In that stage data type of variables were verified and corrected to their rightfull type,unnecessary columns like country-year were deleted as the data was already available in seperate columns.
+Data cleaning and transformation were performed in the initial stage of the project.
+In that stage, the data type of variables was verified and corrected to their rightful type, unnecessary columns like country-year were deleted as the data was already available in separate columns.
 Missing values were handled by replacing accordingly and the duplicate data was deleted.
-Query is used to build a categorical column so that we can categorise income level for easier visualizations.
+The query is used to build a categorical column to categorize income levels for easier visualizations.

 VISUALIZATIONS

 Initially for setup a line chart showing the trends of suicide in demographics age group and gender.
-Aditionally a clustered column chart was created to display the top 10 countries that need help the most and there variation in the count of suicides per 100k population in male and female for deeper understanding.
+Additionally a clustered column chart was created to display the top 10 countries that need help the most and there variation in the count of suicides per 100k population in male and female for deeper understanding.
 And a stacked column chart was created to display which economic level is involed in suicides.
 Further slicer for variables gender and generation were included to enhance the analysis and insights.

 # Insights:
 Gender: Suicides per 100k population are comparatively higher in male than in female.